Post

 Configuration

-Update the variables of _config.yml as needed.
-Some of them are typical options:
+Update the variables in _config.yml as needed.
+Some typical options include:

 • url